phpdev-uk/version-control-git/workshop/notes.md

 ## Git workflow

-Git repositories consist of a sequence of *commits*
+Git repositories consist of a sequence of *commits*, each of which contain changes to one or more files.
+Each file must be *staged* using `git add`, and then all the files can be commited using `git commit`.